LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Calling Prolog module predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To call Prolog module predicates from within objects or categories you
+Prolog module predicates  can be called from within objects or categories by
-can use simply write:
+using explicit qualification.
+For example:

 ::